rust-lang/rfcs/text/0000-target-tier-policy.md

 - Any new tier 1 target requires compiler team approval based on these requirements.
-- In addition, the infrastructure team must approve the integration of the target into CI, and the tier 1 CI-related requirements.
+- In addition, the infrastructure team must approve the integration of the target into Continuous Integration (CI), and the tier 1 CI-related requirements.
 This review and approval will typically take place in the PR adding the target to CI.
 - In addition, the release team must approve the long-term viability of the target, and the additional work of supporting the target.
 - Tier 1 targets must have substantial, widespread interest within the